 theanalyticalscientist.com is also defined as “We”, “Us” and “Our” in this Privacy Notice.

 We are committed to protecting the privacy and security of your personal information.
-This privacy notice describes how we collect, use and store personal information about you during and after your business relationship with us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect, use and store personal information about you during and after your business relationship with us, in accordance with the UK General Data Protection Regulation (UK GDPR).
 This Privacy Notice and its associated policies apply to all customers, employees and any third-party suppliers that we use during the course of our business.

 We are a “data controller”, registration number ZA005023.
 This means that We are responsible for deciding how We hold and use personal information about you.
 We are required under the data protection legislation to notify of the information contained in this Privacy Notice.